angch/php-amqplib/README.md

 # php-amqplib #

+This is a fork of the php-amqplib to make it usable under HipHop VM 2.01.
+See NOTE.NAMESPACELESS.md for details.

 [![Build Status](https://secure.travis-ci.org/videlalvaro/php-amqplib.png)](http://travis-ci.org/videlalvaro/php-amqplib)

 This library is a _pure PHP_ implementation of the AMQP protocol.
 It's been tested against [RabbitMQ](http://www.rabbitmq.com/).